Frank McGee (journalist): Career

 In the early 1960s, he also served as a news reporter and host (referred to as "communicators") on the NBC Radio weekend show Monitor.
 He is most noted for his interview on that program with Martin Luther King Jr. and for asking him how he felt about being targeted for assassination.
 King calmly told McGee he had given serious thought of the possibility.
 McGee also was a featured anchor during NBC's coverage of the early U.S. crewed space flights.

-In 1967, McGee lived with members of the 101st Airborne Division in Vietnam for almost a month to report a well-received documentary, Same Mud, Same Blood, about black soldiers in Vietnam.
+In 1967, McGee lived with members of the 101st Airborne Division in Vietnam for almost a month to report for Same Mud, Same Blood, a documentary about black soldiers in Vietnam.
 McGee was perhaps best known in the middle and late 1960s for hosting The Frank McGee Report, seen early Saturday and Sunday evenings.
 The half-hour program generally gave more attention to one or more topics than a regular newscast, sometimes employing a full documentary format.
 In 1969, NBC began a traditional Saturday evening newscast, and in 1970, a Sunday version, both of which replaced The Report.
 McGee, however, often anchored those weekend newscasts.
 For several months in 1970, McGee also anchored the New York City WNBC-TV local 6 p.m. newscast.

-In 1970, after Huntley's retirement ended the Huntley-Brinkley Report, McGee became one of a platoon of three anchors on the newly renamed NBC Nightly News, along with Chancellor and David Brinkley.
+In 1970, after Huntley's retirement ended The Huntley-Brinkley Report, McGee became one of a platoon of three anchors on the newly renamed NBC Nightly News, along with Chancellor and David Brinkley.
 When the network settled on Chancellor as permanent anchor the next year, McGee moved to The Today Show in 1971, replacing Hugh Downs, who had hosted the program since 1962.
 McGee moved Today into a more serious news presentation, insisting on opening and closing the show by himself while sharing other duties with co-host Barbara Walters.
 He also insisted that he, and not Walters, ask guests the first three questions if both of them were doing an interview, according to Walters.

+Personal life

+McGee married Nialta Sue Beaird on January 25, 1941.
+They had a son and a daughter.
+In late 1973, McGee left his wife for a production assistant, Mamye Smith, although it does not appear that he and his wife ever divorced.